jessebenson/service-fabric-indexing/README.md

 Filterable indexes define a reverse index on a given property.
 Filtering will only return key-values that have exact matches for the property.

 - Ideal for indexing on properties with small-sized values.
 - The property value must be deterministic given a key and value, but need not be a property on either (it can be a composite value).
 - The property value must be a comparable type (IComparable<T> and IEquatable<T>).
+- Range filter returns key-values in order on the filter values.

 ```csharp
 // constructor: